Siege mentality: Examples

-Siege mentalities existed at a national level as a result of ideological or political isolation.
-David Brooks said that it has led to political polarization in the United States, and, in North Korea, it is arguably encouraged by both the government—to help justify their continuance in power—or the opposition—to help justify their overthrowing the government through violent means.
-The Economist described Israel's blockade of the Gaza Strip as leaving Israel with a siege mentality.
+Historically, siege mentalities existed in the Soviet Union, Communist People's Socialist Republic of Albania, Rhodesia, Apartheid South Africa, and Northern Ireland during The Troubles, as a result of ideological or political isolation.

+In the present day, siege mentalities have also been described with regards to countries such as Israel and North Korea; in the latter it is arguably encouraged by the government to help justify their continuance in power.
+Further contemporary examples of states in which a siege mentality is prevalent may include Russia, Turkish Republic of Northern Cyprus, Republic of China, Venezuela, and (to a lesser extent), Cuba and India under the BJP government.

+Within the United States, the siege mentality has been used to describe conservative Southerners following the American Civil War, and later on the Southern Strategy and supporters of Donald Trump, especially towards the federal government.
+The politics of U.S. Evangelicals in particular were cited by the New York Times in 2017 as reflecting a siege mentality.
+Some police departments have also been noted to adopt a siege mentality, with officers viewing themselves as under attack by their own communities.

 Sociologically, the term may refer to persecution feelings by anyone in a group that views itself as a threatened minority, as with the early psychoanalysts.
 This can be used for example in the field of sports, where coaches or managers often create a siege mentality in their players by highlighting an environment of hostility from outside the club (whether the hostility is real or exaggerated is irrelevant).

 Siege mentalities are particularly common in business, the result of competition or downsizing, though here the (smaller-scale) alternative of "bunker mentality" (analogous to soldiers who have taken shelter in a bunker) may be used.
 Some religious groups may have this paradigm, particularly if they are not traditional mainstream groups.